 Multiple meter installations served from a single entrance shall be grouped at a location approved by the Cooperative.

-All single-phase and polyphase meter installations shall be located outside.
+All single-phase and polyphase meter installations shall be located out of doors.

 Meters shall not be installed in patio, porch, deck or carport areas or areas likely to be enclosed in the future.